|

 • Embrace the dirt and boogers!

-I mentioned above, that I read several books, and took a few courses on photography after I got my camera.
-Many (but not all!) of them were food photography books, which I loved, because the principals of composition apply to all kinds of photography!
+I mentioned above that I read several books and took a few courses on photography after I got my camera.
+Many (but not all!) of them were food photography books, which I loved because the principles of composition apply to all kinds of photography!

 Here are my top resources: